blanksblanks/workspace/LinAlgHW4/src/README.txt

 To generate the data, it uses a parabola equation, samples it at m equally spaced points ti, and uses a random number generator to perturb each yi to get bi = yi + ri for i = 1...m.
 Finally, it computes the vector x_hat in the equation ATA x_hat = ATb.

+Note: to further test this program, I also played with the value of m (the number of data points in the input file - from 1 to 20 to 100) and also reduced the noise in the random number generator (by hardcoding it so that ri were values between 0 and 0.0001.)

 ***